gmantini/dataviz_final_project/README.md

 ## Project 02

+Inspired by the R4DS Tidy Tuesday work, I explored the distribution of Nobel Laureate Winners and Publications from the inception of the prize in 1901 through 2016.
+Conclusions of the analysis were that Nobel Prizes were predominantly won by men in the United States and Europe who are in their late 60s.

+In addition, the work they won an award for on average was published ~25 years prior to receiving their allocade.
+This winning publication on average occurs 20% of the way in to their career.
+These trends are most pronounced in the Sciences, while Peace and Literature Prizes have more variation in age and birth country.

-In this project, I explored ... _[short description of your revised project goes here]_ Find the code and report in the `project_02/` folder.
+Find the code and report in the `project_02/` folder.

 **Sample data visualization:**